dscho/xkcd/content/comics/2005-9-30-petit-trees-sketch-.md

 ---
 [Some little rectangles are drawn to the left of the scan.]

-[Two trees are growing on opposite sides of a very small world.
+[Two trees are growing on opposite sides of a very small sphere.
 Their roots cover most of the planet's surface.]